 First, remember that the new USB capabilities apply not only to the 2018 USB-C iPad Pro.
 If you use Apple’s (now ridiculously-named) Camera Connection Kit, you can hook up hard drives and CD drives to your Lightning iPad.
 But even if you use the powered version, the one that lets you plug in a USB cable, plus a Lightning cable to power the iPad, you will still need a powered USB hub.

 That’s because the powered Camera Connection Kit only juices the iPad, and not its connected peripherals.
-The new USB-C iPadPro can supply much more power, but even then, you might consider using a hub.
+The new USB-C iPadPro can supply much more power, but even then, you might consider using a hub, if only to keep the iPad charged while it’s hooked up to all those lovely peripherals.

 Ok.
 On with the show.
 Here’s what I plugged in.